 Nigeria is in the grip of the terror of corruption.
 Here is where the metaphor matters.
 Many anti-corruption undertakings in Nigeria have not worked.
 If a solution to corruption in Nigeria is to be found, all forms of it have to be effectively eradicated simultaneously rather than just exposed, mitigated or reformed piecemeal.
 It may require more-than-moderate to drastic measures to achieve.
 If such measures are adopted and diligently employed, the people of Nigeria or wherever it is implemented can live happily ever after in an uncorrupted society.

-Remember do not take the metaphor literally as attractive as it might seem.
+Remember, do not take the metaphor literally as attractive as it might seem.